 Section 4: Governance and Operations

-OSBA strongly supports collaboration between state level policy makers, educators and stakeholders, including school board members, parents and students, when considering policy changes to Oregon’s system of public education.
+OSBA strongly supports collaboration between state‑level policymakers, educators and stakeholders, including school board members, parents and students, when considering policy changes to Oregon’s public education system.

 OSBA believes that any discussion about improving student outcomes must include recognition of and a plan for the needed state investments to implement the goals.

-OSBA members believe that locally elected school district and ESD boards are best equipped to make decisions in the best interests of their students and communities and will strongly advocate for Oregon's tradition of democratically elected, local governance of school districts.
-OSBA opposes measures that would place additional restrictions on local voters’ ability to govern their school districts.
+OSBA believes that locally elected school district and ESD boards are best equipped to make decisions in the best interests of their students and communities and will strongly advocate for Oregon's tradition of democratically elected, local governance of school districts and ESDs.

 Section 5: Federal Education Issues

-OSBA believes that prioritizing and increasing the federal share of funding for special education programs like the Individuals with Disabilities Act (IDEA), Title I programs that serve students who are experiencing poverty, programs that support emerging English or bi-lingual speakers, Carl Perkins CTE grant funds, and child nutrition programs should be a top priority for the U.S. Department of Education, Congress and the President.
+OSBA believes the federal share of funding for, including but not limited to, the Individuals with Disabilities Education Act (IDEA), Title I, emerging English or bilingual speakers, Carl Perkins CTE grant funds, and child nutrition programs should be increased and a top priority for the U.S. Department of Education, Congress and the president.

 OSBA opposes federal education policy or unfunded mandates that do not include financial resources to implement.

-OSBA supports the efforts of Oregon’s Congressional delegation to ensure that funding for the Secure Rural Schools and Community Self-Determination Act (also known as County Timber Payments) continues or that there is a successor program.
+OSBA supports Oregon congressional delegation efforts to ensure that funding for the Secure Rural Schools and Community Self-Determination Act (also known as County Timber Payments) continues or that there is a successor program.